-Where tail-risk protection really shines is in strategies that incorporate a dynamic allocation according to market direction, namely trend-following managed futures (as discussed above) and tactical equity exposure management, which uses a moving average signal to go long and short equity indices.
+Where tail-risk protection really shines is in strategies that incorporate a dynamic allocation according to market direction, namely trend-following managed futures (as discussed above) and tactical equity exposure management, which uses a long-term moving average signal to go long and short equity indices only.
 Both strategies are uncorrelated to equities and highly profitable on their own while delivering reliable protection in market crashes.

 I´ll focus my discussion on that area next.

 Black swan events do not usually fall out of a clear sky, even the most severe tail events, like Black Monday in 1987, were accompanied by signs of a market regime change.
 It is a possibility that we may see significant volatility events in low-risk environments in the future, but history tells us it is less likely.
 Tail events usually happen when volatility is high and markets are already in a downtrend.

 Measures relying on technical indications (trend and volatility) as well as fundamentals (valuation, interest rates and inflation) will incrementally shift our portfolio allocation in the right direction in the beginning of a severe decline.
 Please refer to this post for exact details.

 As these signals are mainly reactive, they won´t predict a turning point, but give back some profits before changes in the portfolio are implemented.
 The most difficult environment for these models will be sideways whipsaws rather than big declines.
 Whenever market regimes switch back and forth quickly, losses will accumulate at each switch.
 The good news is that after a fake bear signal we will quickly recap those losses in a continuing bull market, if we follow our systematic approach and get straight back into bull market mode.